rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/b_claims_review_01_deploy.md

 ## Deployment Validation
 To validate that your AWS CloudFormation stack
 1. Log in to your personal AWS account in the AWS Console.
-2. Search for AWS CloudFormation in the search bar on the top of the AWS Console page.
+2. Navigate to the to the `AWS CloudFormation` Console by searching for AWS CloudFormation in the search bar at the top of the AWS Console page and Click on `CloudFormation` in the results.
-3. On the Stacks page, under Stack name, verify you have a stack titled `claims-review` with a Status of CREATE_COMPLETE.
+3. From the `AWS CloudFormation` in the `Stacks` list, look for a stack with Stack name `claims-review`.
+Validate that the status shows 'CREATE_COMPLETE'
+![Stack_create_complete][screenshot_stack_create_complete]

 Alternatively, you can use the AWS CLI